gpongelli/pycode128/docs/source/index.rst

 ..
-Code128 library's python wrapper documentation master file.
+Code128 library's python extension documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Code128 library's python wrapper's documentation!
+Welcome to Code128 library's python extension's documentation!
 ==========================================================================

 .. toctree::